ABSFinance/Very-Lottery/README.md

-# Very Lucky - Smart Contract Lottery System
+# Very Lucky - Smart Contract Raffle System

-A comprehensive smart contract lottery system built with Foundry and React, featuring multiple lottery types and referral systems, powered by VeryChain.
+A comprehensive smart contract raffle system built with Foundry and React, featuring multiple raffle types and referral systems, powered by VeryChain.

 ## 📋 Table of Contents